4.2.1 Assessment and acceptance

 Hepatitis B and C-positive recipients

-Patients with chronic hepatitis B or hepatitis C infection may be suitable for heart transplantation depending on the presence and severity of chronic liver disease.23,24,79,80 While hepatitis C treatment has improved in the era of highly effective direct acting anti-virals, immunosuppression post heart transplant may accelerate the course of the infection.
+Patients with chronic hepatitis B or hepatitis C infection may be suitable for heart transplantation depending on the presence and severity of chronic liver disease.23,24,79,80 While hepatitis C antiviral treatment has improved dramatically over the last 10 years, immunosuppression post heart transplant may accelerate the course of the infection.
 Conversely, hepatitis C may accelerate coronary allograft vasculopathy, a leading cause of post-transplant mortality.
 Whether this is due to the virus itself or immunosuppression is unclear.
-Only few studies have assessed the outcome of heart transplantation in hepatitis C-positive recipients and—based on current data—survival is reduced in this population.79-8123 Cano O, Almenar L, Martinez-Dolz L, et al. Course of patients with chronic hepatitis C virus infection undergoing heart transplantation.
+Only few studies have assessed the outcome of heart transplantation in hepatitis C-positive recipients and—based on recent data— survival is reduced in this population.79-8123 Cano O, Almenar L, Martinez-Dolz L, et al. Course of patients with chronic hepatitis C virus infection undergoing heart transplantation.
 Transplant Proc, 2007;39(7): 2353–54.
 24 Potthoff A, Tillmann HL, Bara C, et al. Improved outcome of chronic hepatitis B after heart transplantation by long-term antiviral therapy.
 J Viral Hepat, 2006;13(11): 734–41.
 79 Lee I, Localio R, and Brensinger CM.
 Decreased post-transplant survival among heart transplant recipients with pre-transplant hepatitis C virus positivity.
 Journal of Heart and Lung Transplantation, 2011;30(11):1266-1274.
 80 Aslam S, Grossi P, Schlendorf KH et al. Utilization of hepatitis C virus-infected organ donors in cardiothoracic transplantation: An ISHLT expert consensus statement.
 J Heart Lung Transplant.
 2020 May;39(5):418-432. ×79 Lee I, Localio R, and Brensinger CM.
 Decreased post-transplant survival among heart transplant recipients with pre-transplant hepatitis C virus positivity.
 Journal of Heart and Lung Transplantation, 2011;30(11):1266-1274.
 80 Aslam S, Grossi P, Schlendorf KH et al. Utilization of hepatitis C virus-infected organ donors in cardiothoracic transplantation: An ISHLT expert consensus statement.
 J Heart Lung Transplant.
 2020 May;39(5):418-432.
 81 Woolley AE, Baden LR.
 Increasing access to thoracic organs from donors infected with hepatitis C: A previous challenge-now anopportunity.
 J Heart Lung Transplant.
 2018 May;37(5):681-683. ×

 Human Immunodeficiency Virus (HIV) positive recipients